 The prognosis for progressive muscular atrophy is better than with other similar conditions, such as ALS.
 Those with progressive muscular atrophy have a longer life expectancy than those with ALS.
 Furthermore, those with progressive muscular atrophy do not suffer from the cognitive change identified in similar conditions.
 It’s also important to note that an initial diagnosis of PMA could turn out to be slowly progressive ALS many years later, sometimes even decades after the initial diagnosis.

-For those with progressive muscular atrophy, Quantum Power Chairs are designed to provide optimal medical comfort and maximum independence.
-Please click here for more information on Quantum Power Chair solutions for those living with progressive muscular atrophy.
+Please click here for more information on Quantum Power Chair solutions for those living with post-polio syndrome.

 The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by Quantum Rehab is under license.
 Other trademarks and trade names are those of their respective owners.